 Weekly readings and assignments can be found in the syllabus, as well as on the Modules tab on Canvas.
-All assignments become available on Monday at 12:00am PST and are due by Sunday at 11:59pm PST of their respective week (see course schedule below); please note discussion board original posts are due Wednesday at 11:59pm and other assignments may have other due dates.
+All weekly assignments become available on Monday at 12:00am PST.
+Due dates are listed in the syllabus (see course schedule below).
 Late assignments will not be accepted.